ShaunakThakur/Imageprocessing/README.md

-This is a python code for Bilateral Smoothing performed on a Noisy Image
+This is a python code for Linear And Non-Linear Smoothing performed on a Noisy Image